h0lylag/X-UP/README.md

 ## Features

-- **Real-Time Monitoring:** Instantly updates the counter when "x" is typed in fleet chat.
+- **Real-Time Monitoring:** Instantly updates the counter when "x" is typed in fleet chat
-- **Quantity Recognition:** Accurately handles multipliers like "x25 conduit".
+- **Quantity Recognition:** Accurately handles multipliers like "x25 conduit"
-- **In-Game Reset:** Automatically resets the counter on detecting `---`.
+- **In-Game Reset:** Automatically resets the counter on detecting `---`
-- **Dynamic Client Detection:** Detects active EVE client windows using the Windows API.
+- **Dynamic Client Detection:** Detects active EVE client windows using the Windows API
-- **GUI:** User-friendly interface with Tkinter showing current log file and count.
+- **GUI:** User-friendly interface with Tkinter showing current log file and count
-- **Standalone Executable:** Compiled with Nuitka, no extra dependencies.
+- **Standalone Executable:** Compiled with Nuitka, no extra dependencies

 ## Compiling with Nuitka